 - Have a trusted cyber security provider monitor and implement antivirus and antimalware protections on your PCs.

 - Have your IT MSP perform regular maintenance and system patching on your business network to keep your software and hardware up to date.

 Do you need cyber security management for your small business?
-Performance Connectivity, Inc. provides comprehensive cyber security for businesses by implementing a multi-point approach that addresses the most common weaknesses in network security.
+Performance Connectivity, Inc. provides comprehensive cyber security for small businesses by implementing a multi-point approach that addresses the most common weaknesses in network security.
 Our services include proactive monitoring, endpoint and DNS protection, dark web monitoring and regular cyber security awareness training for employees.